The Last Minister

 The Last Minister (Russian: Последний Министр, translit.
 Posledniy Ministr) is a Russian dark comedy television series made by Sreda for KinoPoisk streaming service.
-As of now two seasons have been produced, plus a 40-minute Christmas special.
-Season 2 premiere episode was screened at the Kinotavr Film Festival on September 25, 2021 with the rest of the season starting to air on December 2 same year.
-In February 2022 the show permanently went off the air at the request of its show-runner Roman Volobuev in protest against Russian invasion of Ukraine.
+As of 2024, two seasons have been produced, plus a 40-minute Christmas special.
+Season 2 premiere episode was screened at the Kinotavr Film Festival on September 25, 2021 with the rest of the season starting to air on December 2 the same year.
+In February 2022 the show permanently went off the air at the request of its show-runner Roman Volobuev in protest against the Russian invasion of Ukraine.

 Premise

 Tikhomirov, a well-meaning but hapless apparatchik in grips of mid-life crisis is appointed to run Russia's Ministry of Long-term planning - a small, underfunded, understaffed and generally ignored state agency.
 With a team consisting of sycophants and corrupt cynics he embarks on an idiotic quest to make Russia great again.